wtplant/frontegg/README.md

 ## The following functionality has been provided for:

 ### Basic Integration & Product exploration with Frontegg
 - [x] a.
-Following the onboarding,create a basic application in the Framework of your choosing (React, ~Angular, Vue, or Next~).
+Following the onboarding,created a basic application in React
 - [x] b.
-Integrate Front egg into the application.
-At the endof the steps,you should have your app integrated with Frontegg login and authentication model, so you should be able to sign-up
+Integrated Front egg into the application.
+At the end of this the app was integrated with the Frontegg login and authentication model, so users are able to sign-up
 - [x] c.
-When a user is logged in, on the homepage of your application, make sure to display their profile picture and name.
+When a user is logged in, on the homepage of this application they are able to display their profile picture and name.
 - [x] d.
-Add a“settings”button and implement the admin portal.
+Added “settings”button and implement the admin portal.
 Once added:
-    - [x] invite tomer.grinberg@frontegg.com as a user of the tenant.
+    - [x] Provided the ability to invite other users
     - [x] i.
-Make sure the user can:
+Users can:
         - [x] only view their info *(set users to read only access)*
         - [x] invite other users
         - [x] access audit logs
         - [x] create m2m tokens
-    - [x] ii.
-The user should only be able to log in with a Magic Link. *(App is using Magic Code, was experiencing issues issues with Magic Link)*
+    - [x] ii. user are able to log in with a Magic Code.

-     #### Extras
-    - [x] Add a functional logout button
+- [x]e.
+Added a functional logout button